Kesinga: Industries

 Kesinga has a handful of small and middle-scale industries providing goods from daily needs to industrial applications to the state of Odisha and nearby states.
 Many rice mills are operating in Kurlupada and Bagad region.

 School and College in Kesinga

-Kesinga Vidyapitha, Kesinga is the purely oldest School in Kesinga.
-It is also known as Boy's High School.
+Kesinga Vidyapitha, Kesinga is the oldest school in Kesinga.
+It is also known as Boys' High School.

-Government Girls High School Kesinga is the Oldest School.
+Government Girls' High School Kesinga is the oldest school.

 Kesinga Mahavidyalaya, Kesinga is oldest College in Kesinga Region Kalahandi District.
 It is affiliated by Sambalpur University Art's All Hons Subject Available Here.
 Numerous private institutions are also operating here; the leading ones are Saraswati Shishu Vidyamandir, Young Blood Public School, The Dronacharya School, Little Genius School and many more.